ssaniva/cs594-spring-2015/exams/exam1.md

 > Does this "CS594-spring-2015​" is considered a valid Year 2015 and valid season Spring?

 I see `spring` (case insensitive) and I also see `2015`.
 What do you see?

+> Can we use dateutil library to extract dates?

+You can if it's part of the default install.